Effective interactions for the SM fermion mass hierarchy and their possible UV realization: Introduction

 \section{Introduction}

 The neutrino masses have been well-established to be exceedingly small \cite{Fukuda:1998mi, Ahmad:2002jz}.
 A natural explanation for this phenomenon is the tree-level realization of the Weinberg operator~\cite{Weinberg:1979sa} via the type I-III seesaw mechanisms \cite{Minkowski:1977sc, GellMann:1980vs, Yanagida:1979as, Mohapatra:1979ia, Schechter:1980gr, Schechter:1981cv} containing five dimensional operators.
 In order to extend this strategy to all charged matter particles within the Standard Model (SM), the universal seesaw mechanism (USM) \cite{Berezhiani:1983hm, Rajpoot:1987fca, Davidson:1987mh, Davidson:1987mi} has been developed.
+In the universal seesaw mechanism, heavy charged vector-like fermions, added to the particle spectrum of the SM, mix with the SM charged fermions and yield SM charged fermion masses which will be directly proportional to the product of the two dimensionfull parameters that parametrize their mixings with the SM charged fermions and inversely proportional to the mass scale of the heavy charged vector-like fermions seesaw messengers.
+This corresponds to a type I seesaw mechanism extended to the charged fermion sector and thus mediated by electrically charged vector-like Dirac fermions.
+In such universal seesaw realization, the effective Yukawa couplings are directly proportional to a product of two dimensionless couplings, so a small hierarchy in those couplings can yield a quadratically larger hierarchy in the effective couplings.
 One of the significant advantages of USM is that it predicts the existence of much lighter mediators compared to those involved in the usual seesaws for neutrinos, which in turn can be solved by using either alternative higher-dimensional effective operators or radiative realizations of the Weinberg operator.
 Additionally, the quark sector poses further challenges in explaining the observed mixing and mass pattern, necessitating a more elaborate approach that combines higher-dimensional effective operators or incorporates radiative contributions within a extended Higgs sector.

 In this work we invoke to the USM within the framework of a two Higgs doublet model (2HDM)~\cite{Branco:2011iw}, which can be considered a minimal extension of the SM, with a global horizontal symmetry $U(1)_{X}$ to generate the masses of the first and second generation of SM quarks and SM charged leptons.
 Relying on this symmetry, the third generation charged fermions obtain their masses thanks to the Yukawa interactions with the Higgs doublets as follows